Magmas-Lounge/Projects/.github/ISSUE_TEMPLATE/suggestion---lotr--the-forgotten-age.md

 ---
 name: 'Suggestion - LOTR: The Forgotten Age'
-about: Suggest an idea for this project
+about: " Submit a suggestion related to LOTR: The Forgotten Age."
 title: ''
-labels: 'LOTR: The Forgotten Age, Suggestion'
+labels: Suggestion
 assignees: MagmaBro123

 ---